nagdevAmruthnath/Bio7_Classification/README.md

 Until now Multichannel images (e.g. RGB) can be classified.

 The 'ModelGui' graphical view interface can be extended with the Eclipse WindowBuilder plugin (SWT) if installed in Bio7.

+#### Please note: To compile the Project imported from GIT you have to fix the Java classpath when using a different computer.
+#### Select the project, open the context menu and execute the 'Fix Project Classpath' action.
+This will automatically fix the classpath.

+When you import the project from a local file location or *.zip file the classpath is automatically adjusted on import.